at-import/SassyLists/README.md

 ## Credits

-A million thanks to [Vinay Raghu](http://viii.in/) for making this Compass extension out of my original work and to [Team-Sass](https://github.com/Team-Sass) for their [Compass Extension template](https://github.com/Team-Sass/Compass-Extension-Template).
+A lot of thanks to all contributors and to [Team-Sass](https://github.com/Team-Sass) for their support.